almin/almin/docs/TutorialCounter.md

 ## Source Code

-You can get source code for counter app from here
+You can get the source code for counter app from here.

 - https://github.com/almin/almin/tree/master/examples/counter